core doctests require a separate invocation (package name shadows stdlib `core`):

 test_unregister_unknown_returns_empty Unregistering unknown worker returns empty vec

-test_update_capabilities Set architectures/features/max_builds, verify via all_workers()
+test_update_capabilities Set architectures/features/max_builds + static hardware caps, verify via all_workers() and metrics_for()

 test_mark_draining Draining flag is reflected in all_workers() output